ErikPDev/AdvanceDeaths/README.md

 # Important
-This plugin is no longer being maintaned.
-If you're willing to maintain it, send me a message through Discord (ErikPDev) Goodbye Pocketmine!
+This plugin is no longer being maintained.
+If you're willing to maintain it, fork this repository.
+Goodbye Pocketmine!

 <h1 align="center"> AdvanceDeaths </h1>